dlealv/officescripts-unit-test-framework/README.md

 - `Logger.ACTION.CONTINUE`: Log the event, continue script execution
 - `Logger.ACTION.EXIT`: Log the event and throw a `ScriptError`, terminating the script (default)

-> The configuration above only applies for log events sent to the appenders.
-If the level is `Logger.LEVEL.OFF`, no log events will be sent to any appender, and therefore the action configuration doesn't take effect.
+> If the log level is `Logger.LEVEL.OFF`, no messages will be sent to any appender, and the action configuration does not take effect.

 ### Appenders